-Our daily classes include Ashtanga, Hatha, Yin, Hatha Vinyasa, Prenatal, Basics, and Restorative.
-Each month a new Course Night begins, a 4-week workshop class giving students an opportunity to deepen their understanding of a certain style or practice.
-Our teachers are thoughtful, friendly, and dedicated to giving each student a unique practice.
+Our weekly classes include Ashtanga, Hatha, Yin, Hatha Vinyasa, Prenatal, Basics, and Restorative.
+Each month, the studio features a new Course Night — a four-week workshop that gives students an opportunity to deepen their understanding of a certain style or practice.
+We are a non-judgemental, non-dogmatic community, catering to beginners and advanced practitioners alike.

 Josephine is an internationally certified by Yoga Alliance (500 Hours), Yoga Arts Australia and the Sivananda Vedante Training Academy of Chennai (India), as well as a certified yin yoga teacher.
 Apart from yoga and meditation, she is also an internationally certified Reiki Healer and a personal trainer certified by ACE (American Council On Exercise).
 Having worked in various locations around the globe, Josephine considers working and empowering people from all walks of life/backgrounds in achieving their goals a privilege.
 She continues to help people through inner reflection and personal empowerment, sharing her love, passion and knowledge.